openvinotoolkit/openvino/src/bindings/js/docs/CODESTYLE.md

 # Code Style Guide

-This document outlines the coding standards and guidelines of javascript and typescript part of **openvino-node** package.
-These rules help maintain code quality and consistency throughout the codebase.
+This article presents the coding standards for JavaScript and TypeScript parts of **openvino-node** package.
+The following rules will help maintain code quality and consistency throughout the codebase.

 Make sure your IDE has ESLint plugin installed.
 Its rules are specified in the [.eslint-global.js file](../.eslintrc-global.js).
 Keep in mind that your PR will not be approved if it does not meet the following requirements.